-Today, the “Oracle of Omaha” has a net worth of nearly $90B — making him the third wealthiest person in the United States after Jeff Bezos (another CEO known for his shareholder letters) and Bill Gates.
+Today, the “Oracle of Omaha” has a net worth of around $85B — making him the fourth wealthiest person in the United States after Jeff Bezos (another CEO known for his shareholder letters), Bill Gates, and Mark Zuckerberg.
 Berkshire Hathaway, Buffett’s firm, has the most expensive share price of any company in history, with each Class A share costing upwards of $330,000.

 Berkshire Hathaway’s fundamental strategy has been to identify valuable companies and then acquire increasingly large portions of them.

-Among its most valuable holdings are roughly 10% stakes in juggernauts of the American economy like Coca-Cola, Wells Fargo, and Southwest Airlines.
+Among its most valuable holdings are its stakes in juggernauts of the American economy like Coca-Cola (9.3% stake) and Apple (5.4%) — its most valuable stake, with a market value of more than $120B.

-Berkshire Hathaway also owns just under 19% of American Express, 11% of Delta, and almost 6% of Apple (its most valuable stake, with a market value of more than $73B).
-It has purchased controlling stakes in some 60 companies, including well-known brands like Geico, Dairy Queen, and Fruit of the Loom.
+Berkshire Hathaway also owns just under 19% of American Express, 11.9% of Bank of America, and 9.8% of US Bancorp.
+It has purchased controlling stakes in some 60 companies, including well-known brands like GEICO, Dairy Queen, and Fruit of the Loom.

 Berkshire Hathaway’s portfolio is also full of more obscure successes too, like See’s Candy, which Buffett calls his “dream business.”
 Buffett bought See’s Candy for $25M in 1972, and by 2019, it had brought in “well over” $2B — a nearly 8,000x return.

-Investors in Berkshire Hathaway have done well too.
-Since 1965, the price of Berkshire’s Class A stock has increased by more than 2,700,000%.
-That’s compared to a roughly 20,000% increase in the overall gain of the S&P 500 over the same period.
+Investors in Berkshire Hathaway have also done well.
+Since 1965, the price of Berkshire’s Class A stock has increased by more than 2,800,000%.
+That’s compared to a roughly 23,000% increase in the overall gain of the S&P 500 over the same period.